chrisbroski/frogeye/README.md

 The files *viewerserver.js* and *viewer.html* were built to make monitoring the visual processors easier and more fun.
 The server sends perception information to the HTML page using the [Socket.io](http://socket.io/) library.

-*Senses.js* is a module designed to organize all of the sensory processing of an intelligent animal or artifact.
+*Senses.js* is a module designed to organize all of the sensory processing of an intelligent artifact.
 It is built according to [my AI architecture](http://behaviorallogic.com/api/spec) to have 4 main sections:

 1. **Observers** to collect raw sensory data
 2. **Perceivers** to analyze raw observer data
 3. **Attention** to control when observers and perceivers are active
 4. **Sense State** to organize and share perception information

-The *Senses.js* module detects total motion (implemented from *motion-overall.js*) and the direction of greatest change (left, right, center, and none.)
+The *Senses.js* module currently detects total motion (implemented from *motion-overall.js*,) the direction of greatest movement (left, right, center, and none) and overall brightness.

 ### Reverse-Engineering the Y'UV Image Format